 - 1. The use of proper thread compound is critical to the performance and protection of the connection. - 2.
 Tenaris recommends the use of thread compounds that meet or exceed ISO 13678 or API RP 5A3 requirements. - 3.
 A specified dropping point of 450°F (232°C) or higher in the thread compound data sheet is recommended for elevated temperature. - 4.
 A specified dropping point of 727°F (386°C) or higher in the thread compound data sheet is recommended for steam injection applications. - 5.
 A specified dropping point in the thread compound data sheet of 150°F (66°C) or higher than the maximum well temperature is preferable. - 6.
 Artic grade is recommended for applications where the outside temperature is below 32°F (0°C). - 7.
 The thread compound expiration date must be reviewed to confirm that it is serviceable. - 8.
 The thread compound shall be stirred immediately prior to its use and frequently throughout its use to prevent settling of heavy metals or large particles in metal free running compound. - 9.
 The thread compound bucket should be covered to prevent the accumulation of water when raining.
 Discard thread compound with accumulated water as this may cause distorted torque turn graphs and corrosion in the connection. - 10.
 Lubricating oil may be used between the connection cleaning and thread compound application as an additional measure to prevent corrosion in the connection. - 11.
-Thread compound may be applied directly to the connections without removing the light oil base.

-12. The use of an applicator "moustache" brush is recommended for the box and a paintbrush for the pin to best control the application and quantity of thread compound.
+Thread compound may be applied directly to the connections without removing the light oil base. - 12.
+The use of an applicator "moustache" brush is recommended for the box and a paintbrush for the pin to best control the application and quantity of thread compound.

-- 1. Thread compound should be applied per the specific connection Thread Compound Application section of the ULTRA[TM] RECOMMENDED FIELD PRACTICES section starting on page 29. - 2.
-Prior to stabbing, verify that the proper distribution of thread compound on both box and pin has been achieved. - 3.
+- 13. Thread compound should be applied per the specific connection Thread Compound Application section of the IPSCO RECOMMENDED FIELD PRACTICES. - 14.
+Prior to stabbing, verify that the proper distribution of thread compound on both box and pin has been achieved. - 15.
 Prevent the mud from covering the threaded and seal area of the box and wipe the box if the mud overflows.
-Overflowing the mud through the box can cause distorted graphs and may affect the thread compound performance. - 4.
+Overflowing the mud through the box can cause distorted graphs and may affect the thread compound performance. - 16.
 Add 10% to the optimum make-up torque when using thread locking compound.
 A torque shoulder or wedge lock must be clearly visible to ensure proper make-up.
-Apply the thread locking compound to the threads only and apply running compound to the seal area. - 5.
-Do not dilute thread compounds with diesel, motor oil or any other substance. - 6.
-The ULTRA[TM] Field Service Technician is responsible for the application of thread compound on all connections, either by training the rig personnel or the Field Service Technician performing the proper thread compound application his or herself. - 7.
-Consult with the Tenaris field service technical support group for thread compound requirements.

-8. Direct contact with thread compound should be avoided.
+Apply the thread locking compound to the threads only and apply running compound to the seal area. - 17.
+Do not dilute thread compounds with diesel, motor oil or any other substance. - 18.
+Consult with the Tenaris field service technical support group for thread compound requirements. - 19.
+Direct contact with thread compound should be avoided.
 The use of gloves is recommended to prevent skin contacting the chemicals and heavy metals in the thread compound.
 The MSDS (Material Safety Data Sheet) shall be reviewed by anyone who may come into contact with thread compound.
 In addition, it is important to prevent the compound from spilling or dripping onto the ground which may cause environmental pollution.